 - Improve and implement the City’s Local Surface Water Management Plan and continue to implement the City’s Water System Master Plan.

-- Carry out steps toward meeting the MPCA’s “Swimmable, fishable, fixable?” water quality standards.
+- Carry out steps toward meeting the MPCA’s “Swimmable, fishable, fixable?” water quality standards and explore additional comprehensive storm water management and water quality improvement strategies.

 - Work collaboratively between City departments to reduce redundant expenditures and ensure utility budgets are adequately funded to maintain aging infrastructure systems.

-- Educate and motivate residents and businesses to reduce negative impacts on water resources.
+- Consider climate forecasts to ensure that infrastructure and water quality investments are informed by climate projections.
+Educate and motivate residents and businesses to reduce negative impacts on water resources.

 - Analyze possible climate change implications for water resources and infrastructure.

-- Revise site plan review standards to require improved soil conditions and native plantings on projects.
+- Revise site plan review standards to require soil amendments for all disturbed areas that will be vegetated post-construction improved soil conditions and native plantings on projects.

 - Continue surface water monitoring activities with watershed management organizations and other agencies.